fyngyrz/aa_macro/README.md

 generate HTML or other types of text documents using Python as the intermediary engine.
 There are no external dependencies that aren't actually part of the latest Python 2-series distribution. \(This began as Python-2 project.
-There is a dsvelopment Python-3 version in the repo as well, and again, there are no non-distribution-Python dependensies.\)
+There is a development Python-3 version in the repo as well, and again, there are no non-distribution-Python dependensies.\)

 Consequently the class is relatively lightweight and trivially installed